Introducing community justice

-These are called high impact locations because these are where community justice is needed most and has the highest impact.
-And note, a high impact location may be a small neighbourhood in an otherwise thriving community, even a town.
+We call these communities high impact locations because it's in such places that community justice is needed most and has the highest impact.
+And note, a high impact location may be few neighbourhoods in otherwise thriving local government area, it could be a town.

-- prevent crime from happening again, or in the first place.
+- preventing crime from happening again, or in the first place.

-The reason community justice thinks and acts as it does is because it is an amalgamation of social justice with criminal justice and guided by the principles of equality and human rights.
+In all, community justice is an amalgamation of social justice and criminal justice so it draws on principles of equality, democracy and fundamental human rights.

-Community justice steps in to such places to repair the damage caused by crime and to prevent it happening again by focusing on individual offending and by addressing the social conditions that give rise to crime at a broader social level―'places and cases' justice.
-It's a departure from traditional justice in that it is proactive as well as reactive crime mitigation.
+Community justice steps in to such places to reduce crime rates by focusing on individual offending (reactive crime prevention) and by addressing the social conditions that give rise to crime at a broader social level (proactive crime prevention).